Usage

 When you have complicated data structures, it can be annoying to convert them into standard types.

-You can copy the definition inside the function and surround it in typeof()
+You can copy the definition inside the function and surround it in typeof() instead of writing it out with types as well.

 params = PakNet:Schema(PakNet.Dictionary({